Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

-\begin{definition}[Size-independent simulation] We say that an analogue quantum simulation is size-independent if the simulation of a $n$-site Hamiltonian can be implemented scalably with $n$.
-By this, we mean that the number of qubits used in the simulation should grow no faster than linearly in $n$, and the interaction strengths necessary should remain $\Theta(1)$.\footnote{It is worth noting that further formalisation is required to make this definition robust.
+\begin{definitionnc}[Size-independent simulation] We say that an analogue quantum simulation is size-independent if the simulation of a $n$-site Hamiltonian can be implemented scalably with $n$.
+By this, we mean that the number of qubits used in the simulation should grow no faster than linearly in $n$, and the interaction strengths necessary should remain $\Theta(1)$. \end{definitionnc} It is worth noting that further formalisation is required to make this definition robust.
 For example, suppose we are given a Hamiltonian $H = h_1 + h_2$ where $\|h_1\|,\|h_2\| = O(n^{-1})$, which violates the size-independence requirement.
 One could simply define $h_1^\prime = h_1 + K$, $h_2^\prime = h_2 - K$, for some $K = \Theta(1)$, and then $H = h_1^\prime + h_2^\prime$ can be written in a form which does not obviously violate \cref{def:sizeindependence}.
-To exclude such possibilities, we could impose an additional requirement that $H$ is given in a canonical form, such as that described by \cite{wilming2022lieb}.} \end{definition}
+To exclude such possibilities, we could impose an additional requirement that $H$ is given in a canonical form, such as that described by Wilming et al.\cite{wilming2022lieb}.

-In addition to the physical limits of a simulator, there is philosophical motivation to be suspicious of analogue quantum simulation procedures which require interaction strengths that scale with the system size.
-A many-body Hamiltonian is inherently a modular object, and an analogue quantum simulation should reflect this.
-The addition of a few qubits and local interactions to one end of the physical system should require an analogous action on the simulator --- it should not require the adjustment of every other interaction in the system.
-Compare this to a civil engineer ``simulating'' their bridge design by building a model: if the density of the bricks they use to build the model must, for some reason, scale polynomially with the length of their bridge, then their modelling procedure is clearly flawed and inevitably limited in its capabilities.
-This is not what analogue simulation, classical or quantum, should look like.

-Moreover, encoding interactions independently has quantitative benefits; as noted in \cite{cubitt2018universal}, for a suitably ``local'' Hamiltonian encoding, local errors on the simulator system will correspond to local errors on the target system.
+As well as being experimentally and qualitatively desirable, encoding interactions independently has quantitative benefits; as noted by Cubitt et al.\cite{cubitt2018universal}, for a suitably local Hamiltonian encoding, local errors on the simulator system will correspond to local errors on the target system.
 For NISQ hardware, this represents an extremely useful way to mitigate the negative effects of a noisy simulation: rather than random scrambling, noise can be viewed as the manifestation of physically reasonable noisy effects on the target system.